Jane Widdop

-Jane Washington Widdop (born April 23, 2002) is an American actor known for playing Laura Lee on Yellowjackets and Winnie Carruthers in the 2023 film It's a Wonderful Knife.
+Jane Widdop is an American actor known for playing Laura Lee on Yellowjackets and Winnie Carruthers in the 2023 film It's a Wonderful Knife.

 Career

 Widdop had a recurring role on the Amazon Prime Video teen sitcom The Kicks as Lily Padgett in 2016.
 That year they could also be seen on ABC series Making Moves as Kit.
 Widdop also made appearances on the sitcoms Speechless, Fresh Off the Boat, and 2 Broke Girls.

 Widdop came to prominence playing Laura Lee in Yellowjackets.
 Following that performance, they were cast in the lead role of 2023 Christmas comedy-horror film It's a Wonderful Knife.
 In 2023, Widdop could also be seen in the third season of Octavia Spencer procedural Truth Be Told.

 Personal life

 From Tennessee, Widdop was brought up attending Episcopal Church but considers themself more Wiccan in the present.
 Widdop is non-binary.